jmorris335/DT-ChopSaw/README.md

 # DT-ChopSaw
-Digital twin for a generic chop saw
+Digital twin for a generic miter saw